AlexScalia3071/GND-Toolbox/README.md

 This project helps:
 - Clean and standardize metadata
 - Match or correct entries (e.g. names, institutions)
-- Use AI (DeepSeek or similar) to assist with data tasks
+- Use AI to assist with data tasks
 - Pull authority information (e.g. from LoC, GND, Wikidata)